-We just had to catch up with the local self-confessed flower lover, floral designer, and the all-round beautiful human, to hear about how her brand came to be, where she pulls her inspiration from and of course, where to get your hands on her beautiful Valentine’s Day florals!
+We just had to catch up with the local flower lover, floral designer, and all-round beautiful human behind Botanica Bird to hear about how her brand came to be and where she gets her inspiration from.

 Meet Rachael Cullen of Botanica Bird – creator of the most playful floral arrangements in town.

-Originally from Mudgee, the bubbly energy Rachael emanates has seen her in the creative industries since day dot including pursuing a degree in Creative Arts, a dabbling in botanical illustrations, and of course, floristry.
+Originally from Mudgee, Rachael has been involved in the creative industries since day dot, including pursuing a degree in Creative Arts, dabbling in botanical illustrations, and of course, floristry.

 “I had to go to the flower market to get my flowers, whereas at Kurri Kurri they provide the flowers.
 It gave me that little insight to the flower markets,” Rachael explained.